geyang/sparse-graph/README.md

 | :--------------------------------------: | :--------------------------: | :----------------------------------------------------------: |
 | ![dense_graph](figures/random_graph.png) | ![](figures/batch_graph.png) | 10x more edges in the dense graph in comparison to the sparse graph. |

+## To Experiment

+Import this module in the method module.